orbeon/orbeon-forms-doc/configuration/properties/README.md

 </properties>
 ```

-## Properties you should configure
+## Properties you must configure

-You should set the [`oxf.crypto.password`](/configuration/properties/general.md#oxf.crypto.password) property to something different from the default.
+You must set the [`oxf.crypto.password`](/configuration/properties/general.md#oxf.crypto.password) property to something different from the default.

+[SINCE Orbeon Forms 2023.1]

+Orbeon Forms will cause an error when starting if the default value for `oxf.crypto.password` is used.
+This is to prevent you from using the default value in production.

+In addition, a password strength checker will also cause an error if the password is too weak.
+Ideally, use a randomly-generated strong password.

 ## Documentation for specific properties